 It has since become a symbol of Catania, recognisable by the arc which opens onto via Crociferi.
 It is said that it was built in just one night, and that it connects the great abbey, which includes the Church of San Benedetto, the pearl of Catanese baroque architecture, to the small abbey.

 The monumental monastic complex is today, after centuries of absolute and impenetrable seclusion, a historical-artistic site that offers visitors a cultural tour which is the result of a unique combination of history, art and modernity.
-In accordance with the cloistered religious order who still inhabit the monastery, the museum can be accessed within the complex, along a prearranged route that allows you to admire the following features:
+In accordance with the cloistered religious order who still inhabit the monastery, the museum can be accessed within the complex, along a guided visit that allows you to admire the following features:

 - The archaeological remains of a Roman domus (house), which was found in the basement of the monastery;